katesanders9/squid-e/README.md

 Event types included in the human-annotated test set are *Birthday Parties*, *COVID Tests*, *Medical Procedures*, *Parades*, *Protests*, and *Weddings*.

 ### Details
 Our dataset explicitly consists of two parts: (1) Necessary information for downloading and extracting the images used for the dataset and (2) grount truth and human judgment annotations for each image.
-Each image is identified by a video ID and a frame number, since we do not own or have legal rights to the images/videos used for this dataset and cannot distribute them directly.
-We provide the URLs for all the videos, frame numbers corresponding to the images extracted from each video (both located in the `dataset/data/dataset.csv` file), and scripts to download these videos from the URLs and extract the appropriate frames (located in `data/data_scripts`).
+Each image is identified by a source (YouTube or UCF), video ID, and a frame number, since we do not own or have legal rights to the images/videos used for this dataset and cannot distribute them directly.
+We provide the necessary identification for all the videos, frame numbers corresponding to the images extracted from each video (both located in the `dataset/data/dataset.csv` file), and scripts to download the UCF videos from the URLs and extract the appropriate frames (located in `data/data_scripts`).
+For the YouTube videos, a selection of opensource YouTube video downloaders exist ([PyTube](https://github.com/pytube/pytube), [YouTube-DL](https://github.com/ytdl-org/youtube-dl), etc.).
+Note that video IDs that begin with "-" are enclosed in quotation marks in the csv file to work correctly with spreadsheet editing software.

 The human judgment annotations (located in `dataset/data/huj_annotations.csv`) consist of the video ID and frame number, event prompt given to annotators, and three integer values within [0,100] measuring an individual annotators' confidence that the image depicts the event type prompt.
 All images in the test set have at least 3 annotation scores where the event prompt is the image's ground truth event type.

-A datasheet following the format introduced by [Gebru et al.](https://arxiv.org/abs/1803.09010) is included (`dataset/data/datasheet.pdf`) that covers information regarding dataset motivation, collection, and intended use. **We also encourage researchers to review the limitations and ethical considerations regarding this dataset discussed in [Section 6 of the paper](https://openreview.net/forum?id=6Hl7XoPNAVX).**
+A datasheet following the format introduced by [Gebru et al.](https://arxiv.org/abs/1803.09010) is included (`dataset/data/datasheet.pdf`) that covers information regarding dataset motivation, collection, and intended use. **We also encourage researchers to review the limitations and ethical considerations regarding this dataset discussed in [Section 6 of the paper](https://openreview.net/pdf?id=6Hl7XoPNAVX).**

 ## Experiments
 ### Section 5.1